-To be a stock market investor, it is vital for a person to be level headed and logical.
-He needs to be able to think and make decisions on the go.
-The investor should be able to juggle between his rational thoughts as well as gut instinct.
+Stock Market Investors should be level-headed and logical.
+Want to start learning the basics of the stock markets?
+The logical investor needs to be able to think and make decisions on the go.
+They should be able to juggle between their rational thoughts as well as gut instincts.

 Here are 15 mistakes that investors make on the stock market: